la2050/archive/_projects/2018/inspiring-community-action-to-end-gun-violence-in-l-a-by-stopping-bad-apple-gun-dealers.md

 project_video: 'https://www.youtube.com/watch?v=GpI8redM2To'
 project_id_3: '8102117'
 year_submitted: 2018
+organization_name: The Brady Center to Prevent Gun Violence
 project_proposal_description: >-
   Gun violence is a serious threat to Los Angelenos, and most agree that keeping guns from those who would use them to do harm is a critical step in ending gun